5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 	![Save_ok](https://user-images.githubusercontent.com/76865553/140640868-b76f0ca8-496f-42cb-9cb4-737ce03bca1a.png)
 8. You're already done with updating your config.
 On to updating files…

+> [!NOTE]
+>
-**NOTES**: Remaining errors after saving the config.plist are most likely actual configuration errors which you need to fix on your own.
-OC Validate might provide hints to do so.
+> Any remaining errors after saving the config.plist are most likely *actual configuration errors* which you need to fix – OC Validate might provide hints to do so.
 Otherwise refer to the OpenCore Installation Guide by Dortania.

 ## 4. Updating OpenCore Files, Drivers, Kexts and Resources